SSA, UTR, WCCAA, Confidential & Management – Health Benefits

 Whether you are working or retired, your employer or former employer makes monthly contributions toward your health premiums.
 The amount of this contribution varies.
 Your cost may depend on your employer or former employer’s contribution to your premium, the length of your employment, and the health plan you choose.
 For monthly contribution amounts, active employees should contact their employer, State retirees should contact CalPERS, and contracting agency retirees should contact their former employer.

 These rates are based on District Contribution (80% of 2022 Kaiser Premium).
-They apply to WCCAA, UTR, Confidential, and Management.
+They apply to WCCAA, UTR, and Management.

 Please note that Western Advantage & Trio have limited coverage.
 Please make sure to check your zip code to determine your coverage before making your selection.